 - The costs of entering liquidation

-Next to be paid are priority creditors (employees), those who have a legal priority during the liquidation.
+- Priority creditors: Next to be paid are priority creditors (e.g. employees), those who have a legal priority during the liquidation.

-Unsecured creditors are the last to be paid during liquidation.
-An unsecured creditor are those who have no collateral over the company’s assets (trading partners, ATO etc).
+- Unsecured creditors: Unsecured creditors are the last to be paid during liquidation as they have no collateral over the company’s assets (e.g. trading partners, ATO).
 They may be able to retrieve funds in the form of dividends after secured and priority creditors are paid.

 Why would a successful business liquidate?